Hide

 • Support material including images can be provided if available, but this is not necessary (max 1 page)

-Three nominations are shortlisted for each category.
-All nominees are invited to attend the awards ceremony.
+Three nominations are shortlisted in each category by an independent judging panel.
+All shortlisted nominees are invited to attend the awards ceremony.

 The winners are announced at the awards event and receive: